Have You Been Retaliated Against for Speaking-Up?

 - Opposing illegal discrimination against another employee

-- Filing an EEOC charge, complaint or lawsuit against an employer for discrimination
+- Filing a complaint, EEOC charge or lawsuit against an employer for discrimination

-- Being a witness in an EEOC charge, complaint, investigation or lawsuit for discrimination
+- Acting as a witness in an EEOC charge, complaint, investigation or lawsuit for discrimination

 Examples of retaliation when employees assert their rights: